hugorodrigues/seMigrations/README.md

 * Simple usage - Use the CLI or programmatically in your App
 * Decoupled - No dependencies and Less than 130 Lines of code
-* Straightforward - No magic method or incomplete DSL for you.
-Use raw sql (like a real man)
+* Straightforward - No abstraction or incomplete DSL: Use raw sql (like a real man!)

 <img src="http://i.imgur.com/GRAmGtg.png" width="650" border = "0"/>

 ---